SMCS World Languages

 World Languages Offered: German, Mandarin Chinese and Spanish

-As part of St. Mary Catholic Schools’ focus on 21st century learning, the community is committed to inspiring students to become well-rounded citizens who will thrive in a global marketplace.
+A modern, demanding world requires modern learning.
+The SMCS community is committed to inspiring students to become well-rounded citizens who will thrive in a global marketplace.
 The ability to understand other cultures and communicate effectively are key to future success.

 At the high school, world language classes are part of the daily curriculum for those who elect to take them and are an important component of most college admissions requirements.
 SMCHS is pleased to offer a CAPP German class that enables students to earn both high school and college credits in upper-level German.